sanitswain/java8tips/behaviorparamiterization.rst

 		return map;
 	}

-Great!!!
-We have solved our proble, as and when new usecases comes we just have to implement another bahavior that's all.
-But from begining we are talking our ne of the main goal is to remove verbosity from the code as well as make it understandable.
+Great...
+We have solved our problem.
+As and when new requirements comes we just need to implement some other implementation classes.
+But from begining we are talking, one of our main goal is to remove verbosity from the code as well as maintain the understandability.
+If you look into the ``GroupByExperience`` class, the behaviour is of one line but still complete class has been written.
+This can be avoided using Anonymous classes which some what reduces writting boilerplate code but not to the great extent.

+Just think, if the interface ``Groupable`` was given by java SDK itself and we were written only the method and passed to the grouping function It would have reduced verbosity even more.
+Some of the interpreted langauges like python, JavaScript etc support passing of method as parameter to the calling function, similarly Java 8 has also started supporting it with the help of *Functional Interfaces* and *Lambdas*.
+Most of us already aware of Lambdas which is a very well-known concept that exist from the begining of languages like python.
+Don't worry about them now, we will slowly have deep drive into it.